Abhishekkr3003/Abhishekkr3003/README.md

 <h3 align="center">👨🏻‍💻 About Me</h3>

-💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
+💡 &nbsp;I like to explore new technologies, find solutions and quick hacks.\
-🎓 &nbsp;I'm currently studying Computer Science at The LNM Institute of Information Technology.\
 🌱 &nbsp;I'm on track for learning more about App development, Backend Development, Cloud Architecture and Blockchain Tech.\
-✍️ &nbsp;In my free time, I do competitive programming as hobbies/side hustles.\
-💬 &nbsp;Feel free to reach out to me for some interesting discussion.\
+💬 &nbsp;Feel free to reach out to me for some interesting discussion over abhishekkr3003@gmail.com!
-✉️ &nbsp;You can shoot me an email at abhishekkr3003@gmail.com!
-I'll try to respond as soon as I can.\
-📄 &nbsp;Please have a look at my [Résumé](https://drive.google.com/file/d/1JeQ3z6mPPQiNamLdKlsL0jU3Oknlw05w/view?usp=sharing) for more details about me.
-I'm open to feedback and suggestions!

 <div align="center">